benwhut/Web3QueryContractPython/README.md

 # QuerySmartContractFunctions
-Simple example of how to dynamically query read/write functions for a given Smart Contract using Web3 in Python
+Simple example of how to dynamically query read/write functions for a given Smart Contract with just the contract address (no ABI necessary) using Web3 in Python.

-1. Create virtual environment (optional)
+1. Create Python virtual environment (optional)
 `python -m venv venv`
 `source venv/bin/activate`